 Another early Hutterite leader wrote that private property was "murderous" and that it "is one of the worst sins," stating further that it "belongs together with fornication and all other impurity."12 The logical conclusion of this view was not long in coming.
 Hutterites eventually came to believe that repentance must mean giving up all property and that no one can be saved without joining a Hutterite commune.

 In the earliest years, there were preachers of the true gospel among them and true martyrs for the faith died as members of these sects.
-In time, though, after generations of persecution and unrest without and growing doctrinal falsehood within, the group would eventually form colonies in the New World seeking a monastic-like isolation from the world, abandoning all evangelistic outreach (which by then would probably have been outreach with a false gospel of works anyway) and settling into the pattern of life they maintain till today.13
+In time, though, after generations of persecution and unrest without and growing doctrinal falsehood within, the group would eventually form colonies in the New World seeking a monastic-like isolation from the world.
+They abandoned all evangelistic outreach (which by then would probably have been outreach with a false gospel of works anyway) and settled into the pattern of life they still maintain today.13

-Doctrine and Practice: Like many groups, the Hutterite profess a core of basic teachings that sound quite Christian.
+Doctrine and Practice: Like many groups, the Hutterites profess a core of basic teachings that sound quite Christian.
 They believe in one God.
-They believe that Jesus is the son of God.
-They believe that Jesus died on the cross for sins.[Fn]Samuel Hofer, The Hutterites: Lives and Images of a Communal People (Hofer Publishers, 1998), 75.
-They believe in a future day of divine judgment.14
+They believe that Jesus is the Son of God.
+They believe that Jesus died on the cross for sins.14 They believe in a future day of divine judgment.15

-Their most distinctive doctrine, of course, is that of the "community of goods."15 Today they believe that this practice makes their communal colonies like Noah's ark; a means of their deliverance.16 Those outside the "ark" of the Hutterite commune will perish on the day of judgment.17 By blending together personal surrender with communal sharing, sinful humans are able to enter the ark of the Lord, so it said.18 As one modern Hutterite put it plainly, "Community life is the only way to heaven."19 Notes from one traditional Hutterite sermon read, "Whoever cannot give up his private property as well as his own self-will cannot become a disciple of Christ."20
+Their most distinctive doctrine, of course, is that of the "community of goods."16 Today they believe that this practice makes their communal colonies like Noah's ark; a means of their deliverance.17 Those outside the "ark" of the Hutterite commune will perish on the day of judgment.18 By blending together personal surrender with communal sharing, sinful humans are able to enter the ark of the Lord, so it is said.19 As one modern Hutterite put it plainly, "Community life is the only way to heaven."20 Notes from one traditional Hutterite sermon read, "Whoever cannot give up his private property as well as his own self-will cannot become a disciple of Christ."21

-Hutterites not only teach that one receives the new birth and the Holy Spirit through submission and obedience in baptism21 they also put equal emphasis on baptism as an act of obtaining membership in the Hutterite community.22 One traditional Hutterite baptismal sermon states, "Every true believer who wants to be one of the Lord's sheep is obligated by true submission to join the community."23 Thus, for the Hutterite, Baptism is not only a work necessary for salvation, but it is also the initiatory act that gains one entrance into the community of goods and a lifetime of works necessary for salvation.
+Hutterites not only teach that one receives the new birth and the Holy Spirit through submission and obedience in baptism,22 they also put equal emphasis on baptism as an act of obtaining membership in the Hutterite community.23 One traditional Hutterite baptismal sermon states, "Every true believer who wants to be one of the Lord's sheep is obligated by true submission to join the community."24 Thus, for the Hutterite, baptism is not only a work necessary for salvation, but it is also the initiatory act that gains one entrance into the community of goods and a lifetime of works necessary for salvation.

 Christian Response: Their communal doctrine is erroneously derived from passages like Acts 2:44, which mention believers holding "all things in common."
 These passages, however, are plainly speaking of an attitude of self-sacrifice and holding other believers above themselves.
 They are about being willing to give up whatever we have to meet the needs of another.
 They are talking about a heart transformed by the gospel.
 They are not condemning the entire concept of property.
 The book of Acts, and indeed the whole New Testament, is filled with references to Christians owning personal property and using it selflessly to God's glory.

-The Hutterites are a people lost and in desperate need of the biblical gospel, and live in isolated communal farms where few have the opportunity to take it to them.
-Under the quaint facade of their seemingly idyllic, simple life is an ever-present need of deliverance from their sins and the hope of eternal life in the true and living Jesus, and we must find a way to share with them this glorious truth.
+The Hutterites are a people lost and in desperate need of the biblical gospel who live in isolated communal farms where few have the opportunity to take it to them.
+Under the quaint facade of their seemingly idyllic, simple life is an ever-present need of deliverance from their sins and the hope of eternal life in the true and living Jesus and we must find a way to share with them this glorious truth.
 The Hutterites are a cult and a mission field, not a Christian movement.
 Their doctrine is to be guarded against.

 - 1. William Estep, The Anabaptist Story - 3rd Edition (Eerdmans Publishing, 1996) 40